cchurch/api-docs/source/includes/_api_account.md

 contact_phone                         | string               | Phone number of primary contact for account contact_mobile_phone                  | string               | Mobile phone number of primary contact for account timezone				                      | string               | Timezone of the account.
 Defaults to 'US/Pacific'.
 Possible values: 'US/Alaska' or 'US/Arizona' or 'US/Central' or 'US/Eastern' or 'US/Hawaii' or 'America/Anchorage' or 'UTC'
 status					                      | array[string]        | Account status.
-This can only be edited by superusers and account superusers of the parent/owner account.
-Values: 'active', 'inactive', 'pending_validation', 'suspended'. 'active' mean account is in a normal working state.
+This can only be edited by superusers and account superusers from the parent/owner account.
+Values: 'active', 'inactive', 'pending_validation', 'suspended'.
+'Active' means the account is in a normal working state.
 'Inactive' means logins are not allowed.
 'Suspended' means the account is effectively no longer operational ('pending_validation' is the default state after first creation, before the user has validated the account) access_restriction		                | array[string]        | Array of strings containing access restrictions.
 Possible values: 'enable_mobile' = If present this account has access to mobile clients. 'enable_ip_restrictions' = if present, and if 'allowable_ip_address_range' has been specified, limits logins to the address ranges specified allowable_ip_address_range            | array[string]        | Each entry in the array specifies one address range.
 Entries use the ‘/’ format.
 For example, to limit access to 192.168.123.0-192.168.123.255, the entry would be 192.168.123.0/24.
 If no entries are present, 0.0.0.0/0 is implied
 session_duration		                  | int      		         | Session duration in minutes.
 Session duration of 0 means 'stay logged in forever'